gnithin/Notes/Notes/Regex/RegexNotes.md

 )
 - Text Driven
   - It uses DFA internally.
   - It's execution is driven by the input string.
-It has to consider all possible permutations while constructing the DFA from the regex, which is traditionally done like this - Regex -> NFA -> DFA
+It has to consider all possible permutations while constructing the DFA, which is traditionally done like this - Regex -> NFA -> DFA
   - It's faster in the sense that there's no backtracking, but, it has more states than an NFA-based regex.
 It's much more efficient to find a match in this.
-It cannot support backreferences and lookarounds.
+  - It cannot support features like backreferences and lookarounds.
   - MySQL, egrep(old)

 - Regex Driven -